Memory Commands

 List Drives

-kernle -a <agent> drive list
+kernle -s <stack> drive list

 Set Drive

-kernle -a <agent> drive set TYPE INTENSITY [--focus FOCUS]...
+kernle -s <stack> drive set TYPE INTENSITY [--focus FOCUS]...

 | Type | Description |